-Without direction from leadership on a data governance framework and the ideal team in place to take advantage of data for opted-in individuals (who may not remained opted in forever), a lifecycle orchestration-enabling system won’t help you and your marketing org.
+Without direction from leadership on a data governance framework and the ideal team in place to take advantage of data for opted-in individuals (who may not remained opted in forever), a lifecycle orchestration-enabling system won’t help you.

-But when everyone is on the same page regarding how data will be collected, stored, and managed, data privacy has been addressed with a consent management plan, and marketing has the proper tech to liberate consented data, achieving today’s business goals becomes a lot easier.
+But, when everyone is on the same page regarding how data will be collected, stored, and managed; data privacy has been addressed with a consent management plan; and growth teams have the proper tools, accelerating business growth becomes a lot easier.

-Watch our lifecycle marketing webinar to determine how you can advance your personalized marketing strategy and better engage your prospects and customers.
+Watch our lifecycle marketing webinar to learn how you can advance your personalized marketing strategy and better engage your prospects and customers across channels.